luxploit/ida-wii-loaders/README.md

 * Treats relocations to external modules as imports.
 * Reads other modules in the same folder as the target module to map ids to names and obtain correct import offsets.

+## Apploader Loader
+Loads Apploader.img files into IDA.

+### Features
+* Creates boot & trailer .text sections.
+* Sets the entrypoint function name.

+### Limitations
+Since the apploader is a raw image (.text, .rodata, .data, .bss, etc), everything is set as text (code).
+This means that IDA will likely find false code positives during analyzation.
+You'll have to fix those manually.

 ### Planned (TODOs)
 * Read exported `.map` files to give meaningful names to externals.